The Poe Clan: Synopsis

 The Poe Clan is composed of a series of non-chronological stories set in Europe, primarily England and Germany, between the 18th and 21st centuries.
 The series chronicles the life of Edgar Portsnell and his two traveling companions: his younger sister Marybelle Portsnell, and his friend Alan Twilight.
 All three are members of the titular Poe clan, a group of immortal "vampirnellas" (vampires) who do not age and subsist on human blood.

 The clan maintains a strict code of only converting humans when they have reached adulthood, but by a confluence of circumstances, Edgar is made into a vampirnella at the age of fourteen.
 Edgar finds he is isolated from both the human world as a result of his immortality, and from the adult vampirnellas of the clan due to his eternally-teenaged body.
 Overcome by loneliness, he converts Marybelle when she is thirteen, only to find his loneliness replaced by the remorse of having taken his sister's humanity; he vows to dedicate his life to her happiness and well-being.

 Several decades pass and Marybelle meets and falls in love with Alan, who at the time is a human teenager.
 Shortly thereafter, she and Edgar's adoptive parents are killed by humans who discover their vampirnella nature.
 Edgar is overwhelmed by grief; Alan, who has himself fallen into despair upon learning that he is to be wed in an arranged marriage, agrees to be converted by Edgar.
-The two boys form a close companionship, and series follows their exploits over the subsequent century.
+The two boys form a close companionship, and the series follows their exploits over the subsequent century.
 While the particulars of Edgar and Alan's adventures vary, the series broadly explores the concept of time from the conflicting perspectives of mortality and immortality: the former represented by the humans they encounter, to whom they represent the dream of eternal youth; and the latter represented by Edgar, who must live with "the loneliness of everlasting life."